Knowledge base

 - Have permission to manage the filter: if you were invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.

-To access the settings of your Infomaniak mailbox:
+To access your Infomaniak mailbox settings:

 - Click here to access the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail).